Jud42/ft_IRC/Structure_of_ft_IRC.md

 ### Object : ConfigFile

-loading and provide acces to information stored into irc.config at starting.
+Loading and provide acces to information stored into irc.config at starting.

 To get the referenced value : getConfigValue()